unisonweb/unisonweb-org/src/data/docs/language-reference/README.md

 storeHandler : v -> Request (Store v) a -> a storeHandler storedValue s = case s of
   {Store.get -> k} ->
-    handle storeHandler storedValue in k storedValue {Store.put v -> k} ->
+    handle k storedValue with storeHandler storedValue {Store.put v -> k} ->
-    handle storeHandler v in k ()
+    handle k () with storeHandler v
   {a} -> a
 ```

-Note that the `storeHandler` has a `handle` clause that uses `storeHandler` itself to handle the `Requests`s made by the continuation.
+Note that the `storeHandler` has a `with` clause that uses `storeHandler` itself to handle the `Requests`s made by the continuation.
 So it’s a recursive definition.
 The initial "stored value" of type `v` is given to the handler in its argument named `storedValue`, and the changing value is captured by the fact that different values are passed to each recursive invocation of the handler.

 In the pattern for `Store.get`, the continuation `k` expects a `v`, since the return type of `get` is `v`.
 In the pattern for `Store.put`, the continuation `k` expects `()`, which is the return type of `put`.